OhnoMain/Ideas/README.md

 <h3>
 1. AI OF model
 <br>
-2. Website diplaying everyones feet from our year
+2. Website diplaying everyones feet from our year (its spelt like displaying)
 <br>
 3. Insulter bot
 <br>